serhiy-dranko/Dataskools/Week_6/Day_2/Reference_to_the_tasks.md

 **Question A:** How would a centralised dataflow solve this problem?
 Describe the architecture in plain language — what lives in the dataflow, what lives in each instructor's .pbix file, and where the single fix happens when the CSV format changes.

+  A centralised dataflow moves the CSV connection and cleaning steps out of each instructor's .pbix file and into one shared object in the Power BI Service.
+The dataflow holds the raw data connection, the column renaming, and the cleanup logic.
+Each .pbix file no longer touches the CSV directly.
+It just connects to the dataflow and builds visuals/reports on top of it.
+So when name are changed , someone fixes it once inside the dataflow, refreshes it and all five reports get the corrected data automatically.

 **Question B:** Your reference query structure in this file is the local equivalent of a dataflow.
 Explain the analogy — what is the same and what is the fundamentally different between a reference query inside one .pbix file and a dataflow shared across five separate .pbix files?

+  A reference query works the same basic way: one base query does the cleaning, and other queries point back to it instead of repeating the steps.
+Fix the base query once, and everything referencing it updates too.
+The difference is scale.
+A reference query only helps within one .pbix file.
+It doesn't help the other four instructors at all, since each of them has their own separate file with their own separate reference queries.
+  A dataflow lives outside any single file, in the cloud and is shared by everyone.
+So a reference query is "don't repeat yourself" for one person, while a dataflow is "don't repeat yourself" for a whole team.

 ---